SantoshASAP/Rishabh-Repo/README.md

-# Sheetal-Repo
+# Rishabh-Repo
-This repository contains all the SQL Queries for client SHEETAL
+This repository contains all the SQL Queries for client Rishabh Plastic